hye-on-archive/bio-ai-portfolio/projects/bio-paper-summarizer/README.md

 ## 1. Project Overview

-Bio Paper Summarizer is a generative AI-based tool designed to help users understand biomedical research papers more efficiently.
+Bio Paper Summarizer is a generative AI-based prototype designed to help users understand biomedical research papers more efficiently.

-This project takes a biomedical paper abstract or text as input and summarizes it into structured sections such as background, purpose, methods, key results, limitations, and future research ideas.
+This project takes a biomedical paper abstract or research text as input and summarizes it into structured sections such as background, purpose, methods, key results, limitations, and future research ideas.

+The main goal of this project is to explore how generative AI can support biomedical literature understanding.

 ---